-As someone who, prior to 2020, seldom wore anything but dresses, the last year has proved a struggle.
-I invested in my first pair of non-gym leggings, which I took to wearing like a second skin.
+As someone who, prior to 2020, seldom wore anything but dresses, the last twelve months have proved a struggle.
+During this time, I invested in my first pair of non-gym leggings, which I took to wearing like a second skin.
 Then, there are jumpers.
 I think I now own more wool than a flock of sheep combined.
-Still, I long for the moment where dresses—the fancier the better—are called for, an idea I seem to share with every designer out there.
+Still, I long for the moment where dresses—the fancier the better—are called for; an idea I seem to share with every designer out there.

-While somewhat ambiguous, there's no denying that spring/summer 2021's dresses are beautiful.
+While somewhat ambiguous, there's no denying that spring's dresses are beautiful.
 Featuring tulle by the tier, divine fabrics, sparkling additions, and a gorgeous colour palette, Net-a-Porter has seriously invested in this category, buying over 3000 such dresses for spring/summer 2021 alone.

-Blame it on cottagecore or The Crown, but the puff sleeve—particularly on dresses—is a look many designers and brands are carrying through to 2021.
+Blame it on cottagecore or Bridgerton, but the puff sleeve—particularly on dresses—is a look many designers and brands are carrying through to spring.
 Make yours work for the everyday by picking a dress that's otherwise minimal.
 The volumised sleeves pack all the statement you need.

 Matches has invested heavily in what it's calling an indoor/outdoor dress.
 "With more and more staycations and more people continuing to work from home, versatile dressing this summer will continue to be important," stresses Wiggins.
 "This type of dress will become an essential for our customer.
 It can be worn either at home or away but also while you are working on Zoom."
 In our opinion, no dress is more up to the task than those of the (thinly) knitted variety.